Ember.NativeArray Class

 Array support Ember.MutableArray and all of its dependent APIs.
 Unless you

-have Ember.EXTEND_PROTOTYPES
+have Ember.EXTEND_PROTOTYPES or Ember.EXTEND_PROTOTYPES.Array set to

 false, this will be applied automatically.
 Otherwise you can apply the mixin

-at anytime by calling Ember.NativeArray.activate
+at anytime by calling Ember.NativeArray.activate.

 Item Index